ranifowo/hello-world/README.md

 # hello-world
 The first repository I created
-I just testing to see how it works.
+I'm just testing to see how it works.
+This is my second edit